TradePulse Learning Hub

 How it works

-EMA assigns more weight to recent price action, which makes it more responsive than SMA.
+EMA assigns more weight to recent price action, making it more responsive than SMA.

 How traders use it